Spousal Support Laws in Georgia

 Temporary Spousal Support (Pendente Lite): This type of alimony is awarded during the divorce process to ensure that the lower-earning spouse has financial support until a final divorce decree is issued.
 Temporary alimony helps cover living expenses and other financial obligations that may be difficult for one party to meet alone during separation.

-Permanent Spousal Support: Although less common today, permanent alimony may be awarded in cases where the marriage was particularly long, and one spouse is unable to support themselves due to age, disability, or other significant limitations.
+Permanent Spousal Support: Although less common today, permanent alimony may be awarded in cases where the marriage was particularly long.
+Additionally, this can happen when one spouse is unable to support themselves due to age, disability, or other significant limitations.
 However, “permanent” does not necessarily mean indefinite, as circumstances can still change, which could lead to modification.

 Rehabilitative Spousal Support: This type of alimony is granted to allow the receiving spouse to acquire the skills, education, or training necessary to become self-sufficient.
-Rehabilitative alimony is typically awarded for a specific duration and is contingent on the recipient’s progress in achieving financial independence.
+Rehabilitative alimony is typically awarded for a specific duration.
+However, it is contingent on the recipient’s progress in achieving financial independence.

 Lump-Sum Spousal Support: Instead of periodic payments, a court may order a single, one-time payment to satisfy the financial obligations from one spouse to the other.
 Lump-sum alimony may be preferable in cases where a clean break is desired, and it can offer both parties a degree of financial certainty.